otrv4/otrv4/otrv4.md

     first 24 bytes of the `c` variable created when constructing `sigma`.
 When creating a regular data message, generate a new random 24 bytes value to be the `nonce`.
-  * Use the encryption key to encrypt the message and the MAC key to calculate its MAC:
+  * Use the encryption key to encrypt the message:

    ```
    Encrypted_message = XSalsa20_Enc(MKenc, nonce, m)